coultonsm/Python-Blackjack/README.md

-# Python-Blackjack
+# Python-Blackjack (CSCI 124 Final Project)
 Blackjack in Python w/ Tkinter

 This project uses the tkinter library to create a functional GUI frontend for the card game Blackjack.
 The backend uses objects to store data